avnik/CV/CV.md

     - shell scripting, development related to system management.
     - Javascript (basic knowlege to troubleshoot cases when clientside code goes into problems).
-    - Go (3 year of experience, is not my favorite language, but I know Go well)

   Can read/understand code in most of modern imperative and functional languages.